This easy 5 minute method will result in over-medium egg perfection every single time. Enjoy!

 How To Make the Perfect Over-Medium Egg

-1. Using a nonstick pan for best results, add 1/2 Tbsp of butter (or you can use oil or cooking spray) to a pan heated over medium heat.
+1. Using a nonstick pan (this nonstick pan is hand’s down my favorite) for best results, add 1/2 Tbsp of butter (or you can use oil or cooking spray) to a pan heated over medium heat.

 2. Crack your egg gently into a small glass bowl.

 I highly recommend local eggs, straight from the farm- the taste is noticeably different!
 Once the butter is melted, pour the egg into the pan, being careful not to break the yolk.

 3. Allow the underside of the egg to set.

 This should take about 2 minutes.